-We suggest that sign languages tend to exhibit a somewhat stable level or proportion of all types of allowable movement in signs over time – which stability protects utility.
-Gibson and colleagues (2019) offer a review of recent work on spoken languages that addresses how languages achieve utility – that is, a balance between efficiency and complexity.
+We suggest that sign languages tend to exhibit a somewhat stable proportion of all types of allowable movement in signs over time: stability protects utility.
+Gibson et al. (2019) offer a review of recent work on spoken languages that addresses how languages achieve utility – that is, a balance between efficiency and complexity.
 The notion of communication relevant to their review is the information-theoretic view:

 First, an information source selects a message to be transmitted.
 Next, the message is encoded into a signal, and that signal is sent to a receiver through some medium called a channel.
 The receiver then decodes the signal to recover the intended message.
-Successful communication takes place when the message recovered at the destination is equal to the message selected at the source, or diverges from it only slightly. (p.
-391)
+Successful communication takes place when the message recovered at the destination is equal to the message selected at the source, or diverges from it only slightly.
+(Gibson et al. 2019: 391)

 Efficiency for them means that the message is accurately interpreted, regardless of its context, with minimal effort on the part of the interlocutors, quantified via the length of messages: short messages are most efficient.
-Complexity for them is about learnability, where languages must be infinitely expressive, but still learnable; simpler systems are more easily learned.
+Complexity for them is about learnability, where languages must be infinitely expressive but still learnable; simpler systems are more easily learned.
 Languages achieve utility largely through being compositional, where, to a great degree, the meaning of novel expressions is a predictable function of its parts.
-However, as Gibson and colleagues note (p.
-400), iconicity and systematicity are also important players in utility; children may bootstrap their way into learning a language via nonarbitrariness.
-Kirby and colleagues (2014) argue that compositionality plus iterated learning can overcome the poverty-of-the-stimulus problem and can allow a framework for language emergence.
-Similarly, Dingemanse and colleagues (2015) consider experimental results in iterated learning that suggest the importance of the role of repeated cultural transmission in creating and maintaining systematicity.
-Koplenig and colleagues (2022) conducted a large-scale quantitative cross-linguistic study of written language, concluding that the trade-off is (at least partially) shaped by the social environment in which languages are used.
+However, as Gibson et al. (2019: 400) note, iconicity and systematicity are also important players in utility; children may bootstrap their way into learning a language via nonarbitrariness.
+Kirby et al. (2014) argue that compositionality plus iterated learning can overcome the poverty-of-the-stimulus problem and can allow a framework for language emergence.
+Similarly, Dingemanse et al. (2015) consider experimental results in iterated learning that suggest the importance of the role of repeated cultural transmission in creating and maintaining systematicity.
+Koplenig et al. (2022) conducted a large-scale quantitative cross-linguistic study of written language, concluding that the trade-off is (at least partially) shaped by the social environment in which languages are used.

 Sign languages also develop means toward efficiency based on nonarbitrariness.
-Nonarbitrariness aids children in acquisition of sign languages (Caselli & Pyers 2017, 2020; Ortega et al. 2017; Thompson et al. 2012; Vinson et al. 2008), and deaf parents are aware of this: they often modify nonarbitrary signs in ways that obviate the shared features between the sign and its meaning (Perniss et al. 2018).
-Thompson and colleagues (2010) show how nonarbitrariness speeds response time and improves accuracy in a picture and sign matching test.
-Slonimska and colleagues (2023) examine experimental evidence from earlier studies (Slominska et al. 2020, 2021, 2022) that show how simultaneous and nonarbitrary constructions in LIS evolve and are used for communicative efficiency.
+Nonarbitrariness aids children in acquisition of sign languages (Caselli & Pyers 2017, 2020; Ortega et al. 2017; Thompson et al. 2012; Vinson et al. 2008), and deaf parents are aware of this: they often modify nonarbitrary signs in ways that highlight the shared features between the sign and its meaning (Perniss et al. 2018).
+Thompson et al. (2010) show how nonarbitrariness speeds response time and improves accuracy in a picture and sign matching test.
+Slonimska et al. (2023) examine experimental evidence from earlier studies (Slominska et al. 2020, 2021, 2022) that show how simultaneous and nonarbitrary constructions in LIS evolve and are used for communicative efficiency.

 Maintaining a wide range of different movements in sign languages allows for different nonarbitrary associations.
-If loss of a biomechanical feature will lead to unrecognizability of the nonarbitrary part of the sign, the utility of a language is decreased by that loss; thus, effort-reduction processes in sign languages should be curtailed by the need to maintain recognizability (Napoli & Liapis 2019).
+If the loss of a biomechanical feature will lead to unrecognizability of the nonarbitrary part of the sign, the utility of a language is decreased by that loss; thus, effort-reduction processes in sign languages should be curtailed by the need to maintain recognizability (Napoli & Liapis 2019).
 The loss of any particular type of movement could reduce the communicative potential of the language.
-For Weak Drop, in particular, maintaining two hands allows for different nonarbitrary relationships between the hands – where those relationships can carry a wide variety of meanings (Börstell et al. 2016; Crasborn 2011; Lepic et al. 2016; Kooij 2002).
+For Weak Drop in particular, maintaining two hands allows for different nonarbitrary relationships between the hands, where those relationships can carry a wide variety of meanings (Börstell et al. 2016; Crasborn 2011; Lepic et al. 2016; Kooij 2002).
 Hence, utility might demand that no movement type should be entirely abandoned in a sign language.